misiekhardcore/infra-report-action/README.md

     organization: string;
     // Name of the repository
     repository: string;
+    // Branch for which the workflow runs should be fetched if not overriden in specific workflow
+    defaultBranch: string;
     // Array of workflows to be checked and added to the report
     workflows: (
       // Can be just a workflow filename